Will Genetically Modified Foods Save a Starving World?

 For most in the developed world this reality remains largely unconsidered, industrialisation having enabled us to meet our growing daily needs.
 However, for many in undeveloped parts of the world –some 80%– daily requirements are a struggle if not an impossibility to achieve.

-The reasons are many, ranging from politics to infertile land, but with the causes aside the UN projects that such world growth will affect Asia (especially South Asia), Africa, and Latin America the hardest; regions that are poor and little industrialised.
+The reasons are many, ranging from politics to infertile land, but causes aside, the UN projects that such world growth will affect Asia (especially South Asia), Africa, and Latin America the hardest; regions that are poor and little industrialised.

 But rather than dim expectations, some scientists are instead saying that starvation and disease could be unknown in the future of our world, and the technology they propose as getting us there is Genetic Engineering.